Islamic Relief’s first ever intervention was in Sudan in 1984, helping people affected by the devastating famine in the region.

 Relentless conflict

-Over the past year Islamic Relief has supported more than 1.2 million people affected by this crisis.
+Since the start of the conflict, Islamic Relief has supported more than 1.2 million people affected by this crisis.
 We’re distributing food, cash, water and dignity kits to families who have lost their homes and livelihoods and providing farmers with high quality climate-smart seeds.
-We’re supporting health centres and nutritional feeding centres that help malnourished children and pregnant women, and we’ve equipped 62 hospitals and health clinics in 3 states
+We’re supporting health centres and nutritional feeding centres that help malnourished children and pregnant women, and we’ve equipped 62 hospitals and health clinics in 3 states.

 People have suffered unimaginable violence and trauma, so we also run mental health and psychosocial support projects which we are keen to expand as our work in Sudan continues.